sph-mn/sph-ga/readme.md

 # get a basis vector of index.
 1 -> e1, 2 -> e2, ..., n -> en
 basis :: basis_index -> multivector

-# a multivector of 1-blades, for instance s * e1, s * e2, ..., s * en
+# a multivector of the scalar and one or more 1-blades.
 # adds as many basis blades in order as specified.
 vector :: (coefficient ...) -> multivector

-# create a multivector by specifying multiple blades like for
+# create a multivector by specifying multiple blade terms
 mv :: (((basis_index ...) coefficient) ...) -> multivector

-# calculates the inner product using the left contraction rule.
+# calculates the left contraction inner product.
 # the grade of the first argument must be less than or equal to the grade of the second argument
 ip :: multivector multivector -> multivector